 - 1/4 - 1/2 teaspoon salt (to taste - I used 1/4 teaspoon)

 - 1/2 teaspoon Black Truffle Oil

-1. Preheat oven to 400F.
-Spray a large baking sheet with nonstick spray.
-I like to line my baking sheets with foil – less clean up!
+- Preheat oven to 400F.
+Spray a large baking sheet with nonstick spray or brush with olive oil.
+I like to line my baking sheets with foil - less clean up!

-3. Add the tablespoon of olive oil to a bowl.
-Use a garlic press to press the garlic into the olive oil.
-Or, you can finely mince the garlic and add it to the oil.
-Add the salt and mix.
+- Add the tablespoon of olive oil to a bowl.
+Use a garlic press to press the garlic into the olive oil, or add minced garlic to the oil.
+Season with salt and mix well.

-5. Place the potatoes on the baking sheet.
+- Place the potatoes on the baking sheet, taking care not to crowd them.
 Season with freshly ground black pepper.

 Truffle oil and truffle salt are definitely one of my favorite ways to indulge myself.
 What are your favorite additions to take your food to the next level of deliciousness?